LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 files and the links to the CSS files in the generated HTML files assume that all files reside in the same directory.

-The default XSL file to use (`logtalk_entity_to_xml.xsl`, described below) is set in the `lgtdoc` tool.
-You may choose a different default XSL file by using the `xslfile` option.
+The default XSL files to use (`logtalk_entity_to_xml.xsl` and `logtalk_index_to_xml.xsl`, described below) are set in the `lgtdoc` tool.

-The documenting files can be generated either as standalone XML files or containing a reference to either the Logtalk DTD file, `logtalk_entity.dtd`, or to the Logtalk XML Schema file, `logtalk_entity.xsd`.
-The reference to the XML specification file can be either a local reference or a URI reference.
+You may choose a different default XSL files by using the `entity_xsl_file/1` and `index_xsl_file/1` options.

-By default, all XML documenting files contain a local reference but that can be changed by using the `xmlsref` option.
+The documenting files can be generated either as standalone XML files or containing a reference to either the Logtalk DTD files, `logtalk_entity.dtd` and `logtalk_index.dtd`, or to the Logtalk XML Schema files, `logtalk_entity.xsd` and `logtalk_index.xsd`.
+The reference to the XML specification files can be either a local reference or a URI reference.
+By default, all XML documenting files contain a local reference but that can be changed by using the `xml_spec_reference/1` option.
 Choose the option value that works best with your XSLT tools.
-To choose between the DTD or XSD specifications use the `xmlspec` or `xmlsref` options.
+To choose between the DTD or XSD specifications use the `xml_spec/1` option.

 As Logtalk uses a single namespace for all objects, categories, and protocols, you may want to define an alternate, global compilation directory to store all